 Jefferson High School Grows Curriculum Through Donation

-While searching on WrenchWay School Connect for available resources from shops, EJ Pularski of Jefferson High School came across the airbag post from Metro Ford of Madison.
+While searching on WrenchWay School Assist for available resources from shops, EJ Pularski of Jefferson High School came across the airbag post from Metro Ford of Madison.
 With limited funds and a need for this item to conduct proper in-class demonstrations, EJ quickly messaged the shop through WrenchWay.

 “When shops can provide equipment like airbags, that’s something now that I can use to expand lessons and not have to spend any money on it.
 I have some wire, car batteries, and stuff around the shop that I can use to make an airbag deploy, but what I can’t afford is a whole airbag.”